folio-org/data-import-processing-core/README.md

 * narrower terms (`$wh` tag)
 * earlier headings (`$wa` tag)
 * later headings (`$wb` tag)
+* saft*Trunc for every saft* field with "i" and numeric subfields excluded

 To support this functionality `AuthorityExtended` is used together with `MarkToAuthorityExtendedMapper`.